MuzakirLone/MuzakirLone/README.md

 ║   Working As: Security Researcher • DEPARTMENT: HackerOne                     ║
 ║   Location: Anantnag, Jammu and Kashmir • Experience: Fresher                 ║ ║                                                                               ║
-║             STATUS: Security Researcher at HackerOne and open to new          ║ ║               opportunities                                                   ║ ║                                                                               ║
+║             STATUS: Security Researcher at YesWeHack,HackerOne and Bugcrowd   ║
+║             and open to new opportunities                                     ║ ║                                                                               ║
 ║                                                                               ║
 ║     PROFILE:                                                                  ║